jessebuckmann/sample_preparation_module/projects/Stabilization_by_Mark_and_Stijn/feedback/fromPeers.md

 Jillis and Roos
 ## Report

+### Disclaimer
+We understand this was not an easy project to begin with.
+On top of that the vibration team was missing essential components.
+We do think they did their best with what they had.
+Nevertheless, there are a lot of things that can be improved upon, even without any further measurements.
+We did our best to give as much feed back as possible and hope it will be usefull.
+Good luck guys!

 ### Documentation:

 1. Could you understand the purpose of the experiment?

 *Their purpose is to detect and filter out vibrations, as well as levelling a bed.
-This is a clearly defined objective and we see how this could be useful for some experiments in the modular experiment box.*
+This is a clearly defined objective and is essential if we want to carry out sensitive experiments in the modular experiment box.*

 2. Were the safety instructions clear?

 *Not being drunk in the lab seems like good advice, could be phrased differently though.
-Otherwise, all hazerds seem to be adressed.*
+Otherwise, all hazards seem to be adressed.*

 3. How helpful is the documentation for reproducing the measurement?